 3. See the Ancient Emperors Tombs

-Emperor Tu Duc’s mausoleum is the most impressive of the 7 and a must visit in Huế.
+Emperor Tu Duc’s mausoleum is the most impressive of the seven and one of the things you must do in Hue.
 After paying the entrance fee of 100,000 VND (~$4.30 USD), you can enter this gorgeously landscaped area that is quite massive considering the relatively small size of his actual tomb.
 The tomb was constructed between 1864 and 1867.
 Tu Duc designed it himself for use both before and after his death.

 There is a lovely lake in the middle of the grounds filled with lily pads.
 Bring an umbrella to shield you from the unrelenting sun and plan on spending at least an hour and a half wandering around the grounds, admiring the landscaping and the beautiful architecture.